sanskrit/learnsanskrit.org/content/guide/sentences/questions.md

 {h Yes-no questions}

-{dfn Yes-no question} are questions whose answers are usually "yes" or "no."
+{dfn Yes-no questions} are questions whose answers are usually "yes" or "no."

 In Sanskrit, we can ask yes-no questions in many different ways.
 One common way is to put the word {s-dfn api} at the beginning of the sentence: